makerdao/mips/MIP74/MIP74.md

 MIP74c1 subproposals must use the template located at [MIP74c1-Subproposal-Template](https://github.com/makerdao/mips/blob/master/MIP74/MIP74c1-Subproposal-Template.md).

-This section of the MIP can have large consequences on the protocol's solvency, reserves and its financial resistance.
-A successful subproposal under this component will result in a technical state change to action and the proposal being included in an executive proposal within 1 month, absent any external factors.
+This section of the MIP can have large consequences on the protocol's solvency, reserves, and its financial resistance.
+A successful subproposal under this component will result in a technical state change to action and the proposal being included in an Executive Proposal within 1 month, absent any external factors.

 #### The proposal parameters

-New permissionless open market operation which amounts to less than 3M DAI (or USD equivalent value) on annual basis or total per duration of strategy at the time of proposal may go into the Weekly Governance Cycle, provided the Feedback and Frozen Periods have been fulfilled.
+New Permissionless Open Market Operation which amounts to less than 3M DAI (or USD equivalent value) on annual basis, or total per duration of the strategy at the time of proposal may go into the Weekly Governance Cycle, provided the Feedback and Frozen Periods have been fulfilled.
 Anything above 3M DAI (or USD equivalent) on an annual basis or total per duration of strategy at the time of proposal must go through the Monthly Governance Cycle.

-Parameters for permissionless open market operation with less or equal to 3M DAI (or USD equivalent value) at the time of proposal on annual basis or total per duration of operation proposal:
+Parameters for Permissionless Open Market Operations with less or equal to 3M DAI (or USD equivalent value) at the time of proposal on annual basis or total per duration of operation proposal:

-* **Minimum Feedback Period:** 2 weeks.
+* **Minimum Feedback Period:** 2 Weeks.
-* **Minimum Frozen Period:** 1 week.
+* **Minimum Frozen Period:** 1 Week.

-Parameters for permissionless open market operation with above 3M DAI (or USD equivalent value) at the time of proposal on annual basis or total per duration of operation proposal:
+Parameters for Permissionless Open Market Operations with above 3M DAI (or USD equivalent value) at the time of proposal on annual basis or total per duration of operation proposal:

-* **Minimum Feedback Period:** 4 weeks.
+* **Minimum Feedback Period:** 4 Weeks.
-* **Minimum Frozen Period:** 1 week.
+* **Minimum Frozen Period:** 1 Week.

 ### MIP74c2: Urgent Cancellation of a Permissionless Open Market Operation

-Any permissionless open market operation which is implemented can be shutdown by a:
+Any Permissionless Open Market Operation which is implemented can be shutdown by a:

-* (i) Signal Request process which must last for equal or no less than 1 week and,
+* (i) Signal Request process which must last for atleast or no less than 1 week and,
-* (ii) Shutdown Process which does not require a Signal Request can be initiated by Facilitators of relevant Core Units.
-It is recommended, but not limited to, that Facilitators propose the shutdown to the on-chain poll and propose the immediate shutdown directly via executive vote only in the case of an emergency which is time-sensitive.
+* (ii) Shutdown Process which do not require a Signal Request can be initiated by Facilitators of relevant Core Units.
+It is recommended, but not limited to, that Facilitators propose the shutdown to the on-chain poll and propose the immediate shutdown directly via Executive Vote only in the case of an emergency which is time-sensitive.

 ### MIP74c3: Input by Bodies of MakerDAO Organizational Structure and Possible Limitations

 * Relevant bodies of MakerDAO are strongly recommended to provide input on MIP74c1 subproposals prior to formal submission.
 * Expected bodies input which might be required and their potential tasks:
     * (i) PECU: Input on audit requirements and estimated cost (monetary and workforce related).
-Input on recommended destination market or similar
+Input on the recommended destination market or similar.
-    * (ii) Risk CU: Input on general and strategy specific parameters, input on recommended destination market or similar.
+    * (ii) Risk CU: Input on general and strategy specific parameters.
+Input on recommended destination market or similar.

 ### MIP74c4: DssKiln For Actioning Permissionless Open Market Operations